Character sheaves for classical symmetric pairs: General strategy

-In the case when $G$ is $SL(n)$, all character sheaves with nilpotent support are also supported on the Richardson orbits attached to $\theta$-stable Borel subgroups, although the local systems giving rise to the character sheaves do not all arise in the manner described in this subsection.

-Following Lusztig \cite{L3}, we say that an orbit $\cO\subset\cN_1$ is $\fF$-thin, if $\fF(\on{IC}(\cO,\bC))$ has nilpotent support.
-It follows that, in the cases considered here, an orbit $\cO\subset\cN_1$ is $\fF$-thin, if and only if, $\cO$ is a Richardson orbit attached to some $\theta$-stable Borel subgroup.
-We also remark that in \cite{L3} it was speculated that $\fF$-thin orbits exist only if $\theta$ is inner.
-This is true in the cases considered here.
+\begin{remark} Following Lusztig \cite{L3}, we say that an orbit $\cO\subset\cN_1$ is $\fF$-thin, if $\fF(\on{IC}(\cO,\bC))$ has nilpotent support.
+It follows that (in the cases considered here) an orbit $\cO\subset\cN_1$ is $\fF$-thin, if and only if, $\cO$ is a Richardson orbit attached to some $\theta$-stable Borel subgroup.
+This is consistent with the speculation in \cite{L3} that $\fF$-thin orbits exist only if $\theta$ is inner. \end{remark}